 (2) The reference to making a transfer of or charge on any property includes causing or conniving at the levying of any execution against that property.

-(3) The bankrupt is guilty of an offence if he conceals or removes, or has at any time before the commencement
+(3) The bankrupt is guilty of an offence if he conceals or removes, or has at any

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.